Organic vs Regular Cotton: Water Intake, Carbon Footprint and Risk to Human Health

 The Three Main Differentiators When it Comes to Cotton

 Water Intake.
 Regular cotton requires approximately 10 times more water than organic cotton to grow.
 To put this another way, one t-shirt made of regular cotton requires 2,700 litres of water which is 4 hot-tubs, whilst a t-shirt made of organic cotton only requires 240 litres of water which is one third of a hot tub.

 Carbon Footprint.
 The use of fertilisers and pesticides in regular cotton production release greenhouse gas emissions in the form of nitrous dioxide.
-By replacing these chemicals with natural alternatives, organic cotton reduces emissions by approximately 46%.
+By replacing these harsh chemicals with more environmentally-friendly alternatives, organic cotton reduces emissions by approximately 46%.

 All of these factors promote a sustainable supply chain whereby the entire ecosystem benefits.
 Fortunately, choosing organic cotton isn't your only option when it comes to sustainable materials.

 There are a range of other fabrics, vegan and non-vegan, that are also biodegradable and have a lower ecological footprint than their synthetic counterparts: